 To protect its reported statistics and budgets, Canadian government safety-net administrators are directed to work to the exact letter of rule – without exceptions and without empathy.
 No civilization survives without systemic empathy.

-A good friend paid of mine paid into Unemployment Insurance for twenty-five years – and then because he never imagined that he would not find a job for a whole year (after being laid off by a major financial company), he, like many proud working Canadians, submitted an application two weeks past the 12-month deadline and was denied benefits.
+A good friend of mine paid into Canadian Unemployment Insurance for twenty-five years – and then because he never imagined that he would not find a job for a whole year (after being laid off by a major financial company), he, like many proud working Canadians, submitted an application two weeks past the 12-month deadline – and was denied benefits.
 He is not listed on the unemployed statistics in Canada either – and he is not an unusual case.
-Homelessness, the total loss of all possessions, will surely follow unless a job can be secured – because there is no working safety-net here in Canada – as I mentioned above; and there are no other sources of income here either.
-We do have under-employment, which is work that does not match Cost of Living (CoL); these are jobs in retail, food services, security, etc. Finding one of these minimum-wage roles will not afford a car, nor rent in many real estate bubble cities here.
-Other countries will not hire Canadians because they are protecting their own citizens – as they should.
+Homelessness and the total loss of all possessions will surely follow unless a job or other income source can be secured – because there is no working safety-net here in Canada, and there are no other sources of income here either.
+We do have under-employment and starvation wages, which is work that does not match Cost of Living (CoL); these are jobs in retail, food services, security, etc. Finding one of these minimum-wage roles will not afford a car, nor rent in many real estate bubble cities here.
+Other countries will not hire Canadians because those countries are protecting their own citizens as they should.